raypeng/DGBDT/index.md

    merges these histograms and evaluates possible split points like before.

 4. Master sends the best split point to the workers.
-Each machine in parallel now splits the node into left and right childs.
+Each machine in parallel now splits the node into left and right children.
 Repeat steps 3 and 4 as needed.

 The parallelism that we gain from this algorithm is that each machine can construct and maintain histograms for their partition in parallel.
-Evaluating possible split points accurately, however, requires a global view of the feature distributions and as a result master needs all the histograms to make a decision.
+Evaluating possible split points accurately, however, requires a global view of the feature distributions and as a result, master needs all the histograms to make a decision.
 This could result in high communication overhead, since every node we split in the decision tree would require this information exchange.